 But new technology is opening other options.

 Hydrostor is piloting a project with Toronto Hydro where air is compressed using power and pumped into underwater balloons sitting on the bottom of Lake Ontario.

-When the power is needed, the water pressure helps push the air back out through turbines and the power is sent to the grid.
+When the energy is needed, the water pressure helps push the air back out through turbines and the power is sent to the grid.

-Hydrostor chief executive Curtis VanWalleghem said compressed air is growing as a way to store energy, but that it's usually limited by the need for old mines or caverns in which to pump the gas.
+Hydrostor chief executive Curtis VanWalleghem said compressed air is growing as a way to store energy, but because it needs old mines or caverns, its potential growth is limited.